-Elsewhere Plato contrasts learning with being persuaded, and calls the result of the latter doxa (see Theaetetus 201a-c and Timaeus 51d-e).
+Elsewhere when Plato contrasts learning with being persuaded, he calls the result of the latter doxa (see Theaetetus 201a-c and Timaeus 51d-e).
 His use of ‘pistis’ here instead might suggest that it is just a synonym for ‘doxa’.
-Alternately, perhaps he means that pistis is the kind of doxa that results from persuasion, leaving open that there are other kinds of doxa (perhaps, for example, doxa based on sense-perception, or conjecture, would not count as pistis here).
+Alternately, perhaps he means that pistis is the kind of doxa that results from persuasion, leaving open that there are other kinds of doxa (perhaps, for example, doxa based on sense-perception, or conjecture, would not count as pistis).

 In either case, the Gorgias clearly presents pistis as something that results from persuasion (peithô) by an orator, and this fits well with our account.
 An orator is an informant, and his logoi are his testimony; the belief formed by accepting this testimony – trusting it – is thus precisely the kind of thing we should expect Plato to refer to as pistis.